fadelkora21/allo-nutri-adtc-2026/REPORT.md

 - need for French and local-language explanations;
 - reliance on affordable consumer laptops.

-Hausa support is included because Hausa is widely used in commercial and agricultural exchanges across northern Benin and neighbouring West African areas.
+Hausa support is included because Hausa is used in commercial and agricultural exchanges across northern Benin and neighbouring West African areas.

 The system’s offline architecture reduces dependence on internet connectivity and recurring cloud-AI fees.